KiyotakaAyanokojiDev/super-winrar/readme.md

 Create or read an existing rar file and do anything you want with his content like extract, read, rename, remove or even append more content!

+Addendum: Super WinRar deal with huge rar files or operations like a charm ❤️

 ## Installation

 Install with npm